Brasilibr/jvar/README.md

 Basically, Jvar adds a dynamic variable type to the strongly-typed language, such as the standard in dynamic languages like Python, JavaScript, and PHP.

 Jvar naturally integrates with C++ types, and this is its greatest strength.
-Additionally, it provides JavaScript-based utility types such as substr, replace, indexOf, split, and join.
+Additionally, it provides JavaScript-based utility functions such as substr, replace, indexOf, split, join, filter, sort, entries, values, keys, etc.
+So if you are dealing with frontend and backend in many cases you don't have to change the way you think when you switch between your front/back projects.

 For example, if we have the following function: